 EXPECTATIONS FOR LEARNING

 When you read a headline online that says “Insanity: The Word ‘Man’ Is Banned at Princeton University,” do you immediately think “That goes too far!”?
 Or is your first reaction “Really?
 That sounds like an author writing a sensational headline to generate traffic to their article.”?
-As professionals, our clients and the public in general count on us to be the “voice of reason” and to show a healthy amount of skepticism.
+As professionals, our clients and the public in general count on us to be the “voice of reason” and to show a healthy amount of skepticism and having an 'inquiring mind'.
 In fact, professional skepticism is one of the key underlying competencies supporting our ability to meet our ethical requirements.
 This session explores the ways in which information is created and presented to influence our perception and decision-making.